Therese Zink: Research

 As part of her research, Zink has authored papers, published in peer-reviewed academic journals across different themes, including intimate partner violence, rural medical education, healthcare technology, and the effects of global health challenges.
 Through her 1995 study, she examined the higher health care costs of female victims of intimate partner violence (IPV) compared to a general female population, finding that IPV victims incurred approximately 92% more in health care expenses.
 The study also reported that increased costs were primarily due to higher usage of mental health services, hospitalizations, and clinic visits, rather than emergency room services.
 In related research, her 2003 paper investigated how children influenced their mothers' decisions regarding intimate partner violence (IPV), focusing on how witnessing abuse affected children and how mothers weighed these effects when managing abusive relationships.
 It also explored mothers' desires for support from their children's physicians, including IPV screening, resources, and non-blaming education about the impact of IPV on their children.

 While evaluating the outcomes of the forty-year-old Rural Physician Associate Program (RPAP), Zink's 2008 work found that 25% of the students, born in an urban or suburban area, who experienced rural practice for 9 months during their third year of medical school could be recruited to choose rural practice for their career.
 Another 2008 study focused on how the immersion experience in rural communities impacted medical students' learning and confidence, finding that RPAP provided valuable hands-on experience, one-on-one mentoring, and increased autonomy compared to metropolitan peers.
 A 2009 paper completed the work of William N. Friedrich, with the development of the sexual abuse severity score.
 The abuse characteristics of 156 CSA respondents were associated with self-reported trauma, somatization, and alcohol use.
 Characteristics included: age of first sexual abuse, more than one perpetrator, degree of coercion, severity of abuse (i.e. attempted intercourse is more severe than fondling), and the number of occurrences.
 This was one of the few reports to develop a risk summary that quantifies the severity of childhood sexual abuse.
 In her investigation of the challenges and motivators for small primary care practices in Minnesota regarding their participation in regional health information exchanges (HIEs), her 2010 paper highlighted the need for better leadership and financial incentives to achieve comprehensive integration.

-Zink partnered with family medicine physicians in the Occupied Territories of Palestine on research.
-In 2020, the team examined the stress levels of healthcare workers in Palestine during the COVID-19 pandemic.
+Zink partnered with family physicians in the Occupied Territories of Palestine on research.
+In 2020 the team examined the stress levels of healthcare workers in Palestine during the COVID-19 pandemic.
 They identified key stressors, including the fear of virus transmission to family members and uncertainty about which vaccine would be provided through the World Health Organization COVAX program.
 The research also evaluated factors that impacted stress levels and potential coping strategies.